Some people still wonder if maintenance costs differ from conventional engines. Let’s look into it.

 All tyres on all cars, no matter what type, need to be checked regularly to avoid having to replace them too frequently.

-EVs are usually 20-30% heavier than conventional fuel-powered cars, due to the weight of the battery pack.
-They also deliver instant torque, which can wear out the tyres quicker.
-So it is extra-important to make sure the tyres are rotated on a regular basis (in accordance with the owner’s manual), and to check for good tyre pressure to ensure a smooth ride and a longer lifespan.
+EVs are usually heavier than conventional fuel-powered cars, due to the weight of the battery pack.
+They also deliver instant torque, which can wear out the tyres a little quicker.
+So it is extra-important to make sure the tyres are rotated on a regular basis (in accordance with the owner’s manual), and to check for the correct tyre pressure to ensure a smooth ride and a longer lifespan.

 (1) The Kia 7-year/150,000 km new car warranty